-9.4.5 Calibration
+8.4.5 Calibration

 The conversion data are scaled by offset and gain registers before yielding the final output code.
-As shown in Figure 40, the output of the digital filter is first subtracted by the offset register (OFC) and then multiplied by the full-scale register (FSC) to digitally scale the gain.
+As shown in Figure 38, the output of the digital filter is first subtracted by the offset register (OFC) and then multiplied by the full-scale register (FSC) to digitally scale the gain.
 A digital clipping circuit ensures that the output code does not exceed 16 bits.
 Equation 17 shows the scaling.

-Figure 40.
+Figure 38.
 Calibration Block Diagram

-Final Output Data = (Input - OFC[2:1]) × $$\frac{FSC[2:0]}{400000h}$$
+Final Output Data = (Input - OFC[2:1])

+$$\times \frac{FSC[2:0]}{400000h}$$

+(17)

-The values of the offset and full-scale registers are set by writing to them directly, or they are set automatically by calibration commands.
+The values of the offset and full-scale registers are set either by writing to them directly, or are set automatically by calibration commands.

-The offset and gain calibration features are intended for correction of minor system level offset and gain errors.
+The offset and gain calibration features are intended for the correction of minor system-level offset and gain errors.
 When entering manual values into the calibration registers, take care to avoid scaling down the gain register to values far below a scaling factor of 1.0.
-Under extreme situations it is possible to over-range the ADC.
+Under extreme situations, overranging the ADC is possible.
 Avoid encountering situations where analog inputs are connected to voltages greater than V{REF} / Gain.

 Take care when increasing digital gain with the FSC register.
 When implementing custom digital gains less than 20% higher than nominal and offsets less than 40% of full scale, no special care is required.
-When operating at digital gains greater than 20% higher than nominal and offsets greater than 40% of full scale, make sure that the offset and gain registers follow the conditions of Equation 18.
+When operating at digital gains greater than 20% higher than nominal and offsets greater than 40% of full-scale, make sure that the offset and gain registers follow the conditions of Equation 18.

-$$\frac{2 \text{ V}}{\text{Gain Scaling}}$$ - 1.251 V > | Offset Scaling |
+$$\frac{2 \text{ V}}{\text{Gain Scaling}} - 1.251 \text{ V} > | \text{ Offset Scaling} |$$ (18)